bradybhalla/dotfiles/README.md

 # dotfiles

 A few of my more important dotfiles.
+Meant for use on MacOS.

 ## Usage
 1) Back up existing dotfiles (they will be overwritten)